fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 tags = ["golang", "go", "generics"]
 +++

+> **Note:** this is an experiment with an upcoming change in Go's type system.
+> If you need something like what's described in the post in the real world,
+> use channels.

 Go 1.18 will likely support generics, and I decided I would give it a shot.
 I've been playing with the idea of [representing streams with channels](https://github.com/fsouza/channels) and higher order functions that